wpexpertsio/admin-bar-user-switching/readme.txt

 * Make sure the current logged in user does not appear in the search results

 = 1.0.2 =
 * Thanks for @johnbillion for pointing out the incorrect capabilities check for switch_to_user.
-This now checks against edit_user so users who can edit users will be the Swtich to link.
+This now checks against edit_user so users who can edit users will be the Switch to link.

 = 1.0.1 =
 * Use switch_to_user user capability instead of is_super_admin when checking whether to display Switch to link in admin bar.